sean-poole/CodeWars/SQL/8kyu/adultsOnly.md

+# Adults Only

+## Task
-# In your application, there is a section for adults only.
+In your application, there is a section for adults only.
 You need to get a list of names and ages of users from the users table, who are 18 years old or older.

-# users table schema
+users table schema
-# name
+name
-# age
+age

-# NOTE: Your solution should use pure SQL.
+NOTE: Your solution should use pure SQL.
 Ruby is used within the test cases just to validate your answer.

+## Solution
-## Get 'name' and 'age' values from table 'users'.
+Select 'name' and 'age' values from table 'users'.
-## Filter the returned rows for 'age' values >= 18.
+Filter the returned rows for 'age' values >= 18.
+Return filtered name and age entries..

 SELECT name, age
 FROM users